hmrc/ctc-traders-phase5-tis/python/README.md

-# Python 3.9 Script for converting the DDNTA Q2 PDF
+# Python 3.9 Scripts for converting the DDNTA Q2 PDF and diffing two DDNTA Q2 PDFs

 The Python scripts in this directory take in the DDNTA Q2 PDF file, scrapes them for appropriate message types and the rules, and converts them into TIS friendly HTML/Markdown.

-In particular, this script will:
+In particular, the conversion script will:

 * read the selected message type data groups and data items and extract:
   * formatting notes